 Interested in organizing a registered neighborhood?

 We can help!
-Please contact the Neighborhood Services Department-Neighborhood Coordination Division at 217-403-7070.
+Please contact the Neighborhood Services Department-Neighborhood Relations Division at 217-403-7070.